 Laurie knew it was possible to change her body and improve her health.
 Her mother was a weight loss success story, a gastric bypass surgery patient who had lost 130 pounds.
 With her mother’s encouragement, Laurie, 36, began considering bariatric surgery options.
 But she was hesitant—worried about her pre-existing condition and wondering if she could commit to such a lifestyle change.

-In June 2012, she attended a free information session in the Center for Metabolic and Bariatric Surgery (CMBS) at Brigham and Women’s Hospital, an all-inclusive program offering a medical evaluation, laparoscopic surgical options, and lifetime support by surgeons, dietitians and psychologists.
+In June 2012, she attended a free information session at Brigham and Women's Center for Metabolic and Bariatric Surgery (CMBS), an all-inclusive program offering a medical evaluation, laparoscopic surgical options, and lifetime support by surgeons, dietitians and psychologists.
 “There was really no other choice for me than the Brigham,” she said, citing the hospital’s stellar reputation.
 “I heard Ashley Vernon, MD speak and later talked with her about my concerns.
 She spent a long time explaining options and answering my questions.”

 Her mind made up, Laurie chose to have surgery at Brigham and Women’s Faulkner Hospital with Dr. Vernon, December 2012.
 She recalls saying a prayer with the hospital chaplain before the procedure, which helped put her mind at ease and encouraged her as she went into surgery.
 Laurie remembers waking in the recovery room with some pain and nausea.
 “The nurses were right on top of it,” she said, remarking that, once moved into her private room, she was encouraged to get out of bed and walk.
 “It was clear that surgery was only part of my journey.
 The rest was up to me.”